 Harry Hains, an actor and producer who had appeared on “American Horror Story: Hotel,” “The OA,” “Sneaky Pete” and “The Surface,” died on Jan.
-7
+7. He was 27.

-The actor-screenwriter-director -- who co-created “Get Smart,” co-wrote “The Graduate” and co-directed the hit 1978 Warren Beatty film “Heaven Can Wait” -- died on Jan.
+The actor-screenwriter-director — who co-created “Get Smart,” co-wrote “The Graduate” and co-directed the hit 1978 Warren Beatty film “Heaven Can Wait” — died on Jan.
 8 in Los Angeles.
 He was 89.

 Rocky Johnson, a member of the WWE Hall of Fame and the father of Dwayne “The Rock” Johnson, died on Jan.
 15 at the age of 75.

 Terry Jones, a beloved member of the Monty Python comedy troupe who directed many of its classic films, died Jan.
 21. He was 77.

 Former “Bachelorette” contestant Tyler Gwozdz, who appeared on the 2019 season of the reality series, died Jan.
 22 of a suspected drug overdose at age 29.

 Retired NBA star Kobe Bryant was killed Jan.
 26 in a helicopter crash in Calabasas, Calif., that killed four others.
 He was 41.

 Kirk Douglas — the prolific actor and producer whose “Spartacus” is credited with helping to end the Hollywood blacklist, patriarch of a successful entertainment dynasty and one of the last surviving stars of Hollywood’s golden age — died Feb.
 5 at age 103.